 The Student Health Advisory Committee (SHAC) is responsible for representing student voice in issues related to health and wellness.

-- Provide recommendations regarding the operation and services of the Student Health and Counseling Center (including Counseling, Medical and Wellness Services)
+- Provide recommendations to administration regarding the operations and services of the Student Health and Counseling Center (including Counseling, Medical and Wellness Services)

-- Assess campus climate and represent student voice on issues related to health and wellness and provide feedback to administration.
+- Assess campus climate and represent student voice on issues related to health and wellness

-- Make a one-year commitment serving an average of 3-5 hours monthly.
+- Make a one-year commitment serving 3-5 hours monthly

 All volunteers must maintain a 2.0 minimum semester GPA throughout the application process and 2019-20 academic year.
 Previous leadership or advocacy experience is preferred.